OWASP/Top10/2021/docs/index.md

 **A04:2021-Insecure Design** is a new category for 2021, with a focus on risks related to design flaws.
-If we genuinely want to "move left" as an industry, it calls for more use of threat modeling, secure design patterns and principles, and reference architectures.
+If we genuinely want to "move left" as an ICT community, it calls for more use of threat modeling, secure design patterns and principles, and reference architectures.

 **A05:2021-Security Misconfiguration** moves up from #6 in the previous